bazingraph/Video-Hotspot/README.md

 Users are forced to watch a video, which is selected randomly from a list of videos.
 This can be used for advertisements.
 This hotspot solution is implemented using wifiDog on open-wrt and AuthPuppy.
 I believe any existing hotspot solution will be suported.

-The video plays automatically on all modern pc browsers but users with mobile devices will have to use the play icon located on the video.
+The video plays automatically on all modern pc browsers but users with mobile devices will have to use the play icon located on the video frame.

 The video player is implemented using [video.js](http://www.videojs.com)